Rupak182/blog-app/README.md

 The UI can be further enhanced to give a better look .

-Credits to bytegrad for his tutorial in youtube and of next js and initial design
+Credits to bytegrad for his tutorial in youtube of next js and initial design